choffmeister/DotArguments/README.md

 DotArguments is a simple command-line arguments parser for .NET/Mono.
 The available arguments are defined by simple POCOs with special attributes on its properties.

+This library comes with a GNU compliant (see [GNU Argument Syntax](http://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html)) argument parser.
+But you are free to implement your very own parser.

 ## Install via NuGet

-This package can be found on NuGet:
+This package can be found on [NuGet](http://www.nuget.org/packages/DotArguments/):

 ```
 PM> Install-Package DotArguments